 If you believe that the bounce rate is high after comparing it with comparable websites and the industry average of the niche, then you need to work towards reducing it.
 In order to reduce the bounce rate, you need to understand why the bounce rate is high in the first place for your website.
 There are several common reasons why you have a high bounce rate.

 Incorrect tracking code implementation

 - Inserting the tracking code twice (or more!).
-The tracking code maybe in multiple include files, like the header and the footer and other common includes.
+The tracking code maybe in multiple include files, like the header and the footer and other common include files.

 - The tracking code is not present in all the webpages.
 If the tracking code is not in a webpage, then it is not tracked which means your bounce rate could be artificially inflated.

 - Wrong account or publisher id when you typed out the code.
-This will also mean that some of your webpages are not getting tracked correctly.
+This will also mean that some or all of your webpages are not getting tracked correctly.